polyphony-chat/.github/SPECIFICATION.md

 |                           |                   |                   |
 ```

+TODO: Server B does not have to ask Server A if the token is valid, no? :thinking:

 Fig. 1: Sequence diagram of a successful federation handshake.

 If Alice's session token expires, or if Alice would like to sign in on another device, she can repeat this process of generating a federation token and exchanging it for a session token.